ongyx/ongyx/README.md

-# Hi there!
+# Hi there! / 你好！

-My name is Yong Xin, and I've been coding since 2020:
+My name is Yong Xin, and I started out coding in 2020.
+I've learned these programming languages since then:

 * 2020 - Python
 * 2021 - Java and Go
 * 2022 - Javascript, Rust and PHP

-You can check out my blog here too: [ongyx.github.io](https://ongyx.github.io)
+Most of the repositories here are hobby projects, so feel free to look around.